EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 ------------

 Ethereum 2.0 is the transition from **Proof of Work** to **Proof of Stake** consensus algorithm.
-It is currently on Phase 0 (since December 2020) and you can run an Eth2.0 node on your Raspberry Pi 4 as it doesn't depend upon CPU power.
+It is currently on Phase 0 (since December 2020) and you can runan Eth2.0 node on your Raspberry Pi 4 as it doesn't depend upon CPU power.

 In this Quick Guide we are going to take the first step on running an Ethereum 2.0 node: